57UU/herui_saying_text/README.md

 # Overview

-This is a textfile containing HeRui's distinguished comment
+This is a textfile containing HeRui's distinguished comments

 - you can get the latest version via the [link](https://57uu.github.io/herui_saying_text/)